How to terminate an employee without risk

 Refrain from engaging in any prolonged argument or debate if the employee becomes agitated.
 Never discuss potential litigation without a member of your legal department present.

+It is important to tread carefully when firing employees, as improper termination procedures can lead to major issues for your company.
 Following these steps to firing an employee properly can go a long way toward preventing wrongful termination lawsuits.
-No matter how well you prepare, though, there are no guarantees.
-That’s why it’s important to pair these best practices with comprehensive EPL insurance.
+But, no matter how well you prepare, there are no guarantees.

 Should you find yourself facing steep legal costs or settlement fees, wrongful termination insurance can help cover those expenses and keep your company safe.